In this guide:

 - Ask questions to make sure the treatment your doctor recommends is necessary.

 - Be skeptical if a doctor recommends any new, unusual, or experimental procedure.

-- Review your bills and the explanation of benefits (EOB) statement from your insurance company to make sure that you were only charged for services you received.
+- Review your bills and the explanation of benefits (EOB) statement from your insurance company to make sure that you were charged only for services you received.
 If you find a difference in the bills and the services you received, contact your insurance company.

 Seniors are often targets of insurance fraud, particularly life and health insurance fraud.
 Seniors are more likely than others to feel they need these coverages, and many worry that they'll become a burden to family if they don't have enough insurance.

-Be wary of agents who
+Be wary of agents who: